Chrislee187/FeatureToggles/README.md

 Very simple Feature Toggles (http://martinfowler.com/bliki/FeatureToggle.html) implementation using the AppContext class that comes with .NET 4.6 and greater.

+  use

+  Features.State("MyFeature1") to retrieve flag state or

+  Features.List() to retrieve all flags and state.

+Features stored in app/web.config, example below but doesn't show up on github for some reason

 Add the following to the your app/web.config
 	<configuration>
 		<configSection>